ICodeForCoffee/SudokuSolver/README.md

 - `-d` - Turn on the visualizer using a web browser.
 - `-n` - Turn on the visualizer in native window mode.
 The application still runs a web server to do this.
 - `-np` - Turns off possible values in the visualizer.
 Has no affect in console mode.
 - `-v` - Displays lots of debugging messages to the console.
-Will not do anything if you turned off debugging with `-O`.
+Will not do anything if you turned off debugging in python with `-O`.

 ## File Breakdown